RenaudBernard59/RB-Fiches-Programmation/documentation/CSS/frameworks/Bootstrap3/Bs4.md

 ### C-Modals (modal.js)

 Modals are streamlined, but flexible, dialog prompts with the minimum required functionality and smart defaults.

-Multiple open modals not supported
+>**Multiple open modals not supported**

-Be sure not to open a modal while another is still visible.
+>>Be sure not to open a modal while another is still visible.
 Showing more than one modal at a time requires custom code.

-Modal markup placement
+>**Modal markup placement**

-Always try to place a modal's HTML code in a top-level position in your document to avoid other components affecting the modal's appearance and/or functionality.
+>>Always try to place a modal's HTML code in a top-level position in your document to avoid other components affecting the modal's appearance and/or functionality.

-Mobile device caveats
+>**Mobile device caveats**

-There are some caveats regarding using modals on mobile devices.
+>>There are some caveats regarding using modals on mobile devices.
 See our browser support docs for details.

-Due to how HTML5 defines its semantics, the autofocus HTML attribute has no effect in Bootstrap modals.
+**Due to how HTML5 defines its semantics, the `autofocus` HTML attribute has no effect in Bootstrap modals**.
 To achieve the same effect, use some custom JavaScript:

     ```JavaScript/JQuery
     $('#myModal').on('shown.bs.modal', function () {